arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ![Create new project](assets/newProjectFullScreen.png)

 After creating the project, there are some new windows on the screen; click on the left panel and switch it to the **Resources tab** inside the window on the tree structure.
-Now click on your board, and it will open the **Boards configuration page**.
+Now click on your board, it will open the **Boards configuration page**.

 ![Board configuration page](assets/projectWelcome.png)